-Scoff & Banter Bloomsbury offers great British soul food and is near the British Museum, on Great Russell Street right in the heart of Bloomsbury.
+Scoff & Banter Bloomsbury offers great British soul food near the British Museum, in Bloomsbury.
 The restaurant features cool marble floors and comfortable leather chairs.
 On the walls, specially commissioned artwork gives a modern interpretation of the Dutch masters.

-Scoff & Banter Bloomsbury is popular for afternoon tea and, being located just 5 minutes from the Dominion Theatre, it’s perfect for pre-theatre dinner and post-theatre drinks.
+Scoff & Banter Bloomsbury is popular for afternoon tea and, being located just five minutes from the Dominion Theatre, is perfect for pre-theatre dinner and post-theatre drinks.